Grant Programs for American Indian/Alaska Native artists, Tribes, and mainstream colleges and universities

 Northwest Heritage Program for cultural preservation and creative expression:

-The Northwest Heritage Program focuses on working in partnership with tribal and cultural communities to develop culturally-based art workshops.
+The Northwest Heritage Program focuses on working in partnership with Federally Recognized tribal communities and cultural communities to develop culturally-based art workshops.

-The Northwest Heritage Program partners with Tribal cultural and heritage departments, organizations, and artists who would like to have resources to support the teaching and learning of cultural arts, with an emphasis on customary arts, and a focus on intergenerational sharing of artistic knowledge.
+The Northwest Heritage Program partners with cultural and heritage departments, organizations, and artists of federally recognized Tribes who would like to have resources to support the teaching and learning of cultural arts, with an emphasis on customary arts, and a focus on intergenerational sharing of artistic knowledge.

-We have supported the teaching and learning of cultural arts in the Pacific Northwest focused on Washington, Oregon, Idaho, and Montana Tribal communities.
+We have supported the teaching and learning of cultural arts in the Pacific Northwest focused on Washington, Oregon, Idaho, and Montana Tribes.

 The Northwest Heritage art workshops can be in any art form that is important to the community.
 Previous art workshops have included: sturgeon nose and shovel nose canoe building, corn husk basket weaving, moccasin making, plateau dress making, Klickitat basket making, clam digging, and Blackfeet traditional willow back rest.